DrEstaym/CodeTest/README.md

-It's just my code when tasked by my teacher
+It's just my code when tasked by my teacher \n
-It;s just a random piece of code
+It's just a random piece of code